nkkarpov/KSummaries/README.md

 Sparse Vector Recovery

-Distinct Sampling
+Distinct Sampling / L_0 Sampling

 L_p Sampling

 ## Implementation Detail

-All data structure have at least three
+All data structures have at least three operations: update, query and merge.

+Tests are provided in "src/test".